nasa/cumulus/docs/features/granule_uniquification.md

 The intent is to modify the Cumulus database and framework to handle tracking both a unique identifier `granuleId` and provide a granule object field `producerGranuleId` that tracks an identifier from the data producer/provider that *may not* be unique.

-In concert with those updates, Cumulus task components that generate granule objects will be updated to optionally be configured to 'uniqify' granule objects by generating a unique `granuleId` and storing the original `granuleId` value in the `producerGranuleId` field.
+In concert with those updates, Cumulus task components that generate granule objects have been updated to optionally be configured to 'uniquify' granule objects by generating a unique `granuleId` and storing the original `granuleId` value in the `producerGranuleId` field.

 ### *Adding 'uniquification' to Ingest Workflows*

 The process of updating or creating an ingest workflow that makes use of this feature should follow the following high-level guidelines:

-* If providers/pre-ingest processing provides `producerGranuleId` as part of the granule object and pre-uniqifies the graunleId, Core task components will 'do the right thing' out of the box.
+* If providers/pre-ingest processing provides `producerGranuleId` as part of the granule object and pre-uniquifies the graunleId, Core task components will 'do the right thing' out of the box.
-* Ingest flows that have incoming granules that have only granuleId populated will need to make use of the updated Cumulus workflow task components *or* make updates to other in-use functions to make the granuleId unique  as appropriate.
+* Ingest workflows that have incoming granules that have only granuleId populated will need to make use of the updated Cumulus workflow task components *or* make updates to other in-use functions to make the granuleId unique  as appropriate.
 For details on this, please see the following:

   * [hashing approach document](doc:granule-id-hashing-approach) for details on the approach Cumulus components that create a `granuleId` are using.
 Please also review the added task component